RUCAIBox/CRSLab/README.md

 - `--restore_system` or `-rs`: restore trained system from file.
 - `--debug` or `-d`: use validation dataset to debug your system.
 - `--interact` or `-i`: interact with your system instead of training.
+- `--tensorboard` or `-tb`: enable tensorboard to monitor train performance.